 - High-performing clear top- and front-loading liquid detergents.

 Only the high-performing liquid detergent didn’t leave any residue on our test load.
-Alternatively, using half the recommended dose of the high-performance laundry powder, dissolved in warm water, also reduced the problem (our powder detergent test on the top performing product showed that using 1/2 to 1/4 dose still produces a very good wash).
-CHOICE tests have shown that liquid detergent doesn’t wash quite as well as powders.
-But if your wash load (like most people’s) isn’t very dirty to start with, either option should get rid of detergent residue without compromising on wash performance.
+Alternatively, using half the recommended dose of the high-performance laundry powder, dissolved in warm water, also reduced the problem (our powder detergent test on the top-performing product showed that using between a half and quarter dose still produces a very good wash).
+Our testing has found that liquid detergent doesn’t wash quite as well as powders.
+But if, like most people, your wash load isn’t very dirty to start with, either option should get rid of detergent residue without compromising on wash performance.

-We also asked the manufacturers about the issue:
+We also asked the manufacturers about this issue.

 Fisher & Paykel agreed that using a good-quality liquid detergent will reduce residue.
-It told us the problem tends to happen with very water-efficient machines, if you’re using poor-quality or old detergent - and living in an area with very hard water can exacerbate the problem.
-It also suggested not buying detergent in bulk, because once opened it absorbs moisture, which lowers performance and can cause residue problems.
-As a last resort, Fisher & Paykel suggests switching to warm water washing, or a 'traditional' wash.
+They told us the problem tends to happen with very water-efficient machines, if you’re using poor-quality or old detergent – and living in an area with very hard water can exacerbate the problem.
+They also suggested not buying detergent in bulk, because once opened it absorbs moisture, which lowers performance and can cause residue problems.
+As a last resort, Fisher & Paykel suggests switching to warm water washing, or a "traditional" wash.

-Miele says it doesn't receive complaints of this nature, however if you've experienced this problem they recommend choosing a wash program with a temperature of at least 30°C which enables the detergent to dissolve.
-If you wash in cold, dissolving the powder in warm water first before pouring into the detergent dispenser is recommended; alternatively, use a good quality liquid detergent.
+Miele says they don't receive complaints of this nature, but if you have experienced this problem they recommend choosing a wash program with a temperature of at least 30°C, which enables the detergent to dissolve.
+If you wash in cold, dissolving the powder in warm water first before pouring into the detergent dispenser is recommended; alternatively, use a good-quality liquid detergent.
 (This is why Miele doesn't have a cold wash setting for all programs.
-Miele's cold setting will still heat to 24°C on models which offer this setting in selected programs.
-The only Miele model which offers a true cold setting in the Cottons program is the W 3985 WPS).
+Miele's cold setting will still heat to 24°C on models that offer this setting in selected programs.
+The only Miele model that offers a true cold setting in the "cottons" program is the W 3985 WPS).

-Miele also says that a white powder residue left on dark clothing is not detergent residue but Zeolite, a mineral now used in place of phosphates to soften water.
-Try to find a powder without Zeolites to prevent this residue being left behind on dark garments.
+Miele also says that a white powder residue left on dark clothing is not detergent residue but rather zeolite, a mineral now used in place of phosphates to soften water.
+Look out for a powder without zeolites to prevent this residue being left behind on dark garments.

-Liquid detergents do not contain Zeolites and are effective in hard water areas.
-Miele recommends using the 'Dark garments' programs which has been designed to not leave this residue behind, alternatively a Minimum Iron or Automatic program is also recommended as these use more water in the wash and rinse process.
+Liquid detergents do not contain zeolites and are effective in hard water areas.
+Miele recommends using the "dark garments" program, which has been designed not to leave this residue behind.
+Alternatively, a "minimum iron" or "automatic" program is also recommended, as these use more water in the wash and rinse process.